-<< Click to Display Table of Contents >>
+<< Click to Display Table of Contents >> OPTION |

-Gekko operates with three types of options: global options, block-options and local options.
-Global options are stated with the OPTION command and apply until changed.
+Four types of options Gekko operates with four types of options: global options, general options, block-options and local options.
+Global options are read when Gekko launches and cannot be altered later on (they have the form option global ...).
+General options are stated with the OPTION command and apply until changed.
 Block options are stated with the BLOCK command and apply for a block of Gekko statements.
 Local options are stated inside the <> local option field and apply to that single statement only.
-See more here.
+See more here. |

-The OPTION statement sets various global option values, in a hierarcical tree of possibilities.
+The OPTION statement sets various general option values, in a hierarcical tree of possibilities.
 "OPTION ?" gives an overview regarding different options and their current values.
 Below, the different options are described (with their default values indicated).

-Note that Gekko provides suggestions (a small popup-window) for the OPTION statement (to switch suggestions off, use option interface suggestions = none;).
+•Note that Gekko provides suggestions (a small popup-window) for the OPTION statement (to switch suggestions off, use option interface suggestions = none;).
 The popup-window looks like the following, where you can select and click [Enter].

 Syntax